From 1 July 2017, the off-the-plan concession has changed and become the principal place of residence off-the-plan concession (PPR OTP concession).

 7. Does the PPR OTP concession apply to nominations made after 1 July 2017?

-Accordingly, if there is a nomination under a contract that was entered into before 1 July 2017, the previous OTP concession will apply to the transfer to the substituted purchaser.
+Accordingly, if there is a nomination under a contract that was entered into before 1 July 2017, the previous OTP concession would apply to the transfer to the substituted purchaser.
 This will be the case even if the nomination triggers the sub-sale provisions.

 8. How does the PPR OTP concession work for non-first home purchasers and non-principal place of residence transactions?